jeff1evesque/LeQue/README.md

 ###Overview:

 This project utilizes *Flash* within the web-browser in order to access the users microphone.
 When a recording is saved, it is reconfigured to a *16 bit, 60 kHz, mono* wav file.
-Then it is converted to text using CMUSphinx, specifically *PocketSphinx*, so that our Python scripts can parse the converted text into executable commands.
+This reconfigured file, is then converted to text using CMUSphinx, specifically *PocketSphinx*, which allows our Python scripts to parse the converted text into executable commands.

 ##Requirement